typesafehub/conductr-doc/src/main/play-doc/operation/ClusterTroubleshooting.md

 ### Steps

-* Remove the seed node and restart the `conductr` service first on one node:
+* Remove the seed node and restart the `conductr` service first on one ConductR Core node:

 ```bash
 sudo service conductr stop